TutorsPlus logo

 No matter your exam board, your assessment will have questions that bring from 1 to 5 marks.
 1-mark questions require a brief answer, while questions that award more need a longer, extended answer.
 If you can recognise these questions, you will be able to make the most of every second and secure the necessary marks for a top grade.

-This also means that you want to be careful not to spend too much time on questions with few marks allocated to them.
+Tony emphasises that this also means you want to be careful not to spend too much time on questions with few marks allocated to them.
 While you will want to invest more time in a 5 mark question.

 This also means understanding the question itself.
 Have you heard of the phrase “command terms”?
 These terms tell you what an examiner is looking for in your answers.

-For example, if the question asks ‘state’ or ‘name’, you need to give a one-word answer.
+For example, explains Tony, “If the question asks ‘state’ or ‘name’, you need to give a one-word answer.
 Don’t waste your time writing information that is not directly related to the question.
 In contrast, if it is an ‘explain’ type of question (such are usually worth 5 marks), you must give a longer answer.

 Wrap Your Head Around Key Biology Concepts